Avaiga/taipy-doc/docs/manuals/gui/user.md

 handled by the classes `Markdown^` and `Html^`.

-The basic principle is that you create pages as you need them, give them a name so you can indicate to your browser how to access these pages and provide these pages to a `Gui` instance used in your application.
+The basic principle is that you create pages as you need them, give them a name so you can indicate to your browser how to access these pages and provide these pages to the `Gui^` instance used in your application.

 When the `(Gui.)run()^` method of the `Gui^` instance is invoked, a Web client can connect to the underlying Web server and request for a given page.
 At this time, Taipy transforms the page that you had created into some HTML content that is sent to the client so the user can see the application interface.

-!!! info "You can find more information on how pages are created and used in Taipy application in the [Pages](user_pages.md) section."
+!!! info "You can find more information on how pages are created and used in Taipy application in the [Pages](pages.md) section."